dmikhr/tiempo-tracker/README.rst

 ``trt -r``

 See how much time you've spent on each task during the day:

 ``trt -st``

-Time will be presented in two formats ``hr:min`` and as decimal number.
-The latter is convenient if you track your time in spreadsheet and analyze it (how much time was spend on each task during different periods of time, visualization, etc.).
+Time will be presented in two formats: ``hr:min`` and as decimal number.
+The latter is convenient if you track your time in spreadsheets.